ISO IEC 17799 2000*

 responsibility for the security of their information assets.

-Make sure that your asset owners delegate specific security responsibilities to other managers or service providers.
+Make sure that your asset owners delegate specific security

 Make sure that asset owners ensure that delegated